rombrew/phobia/doc/MotorIdentification.md

 Resistance is measured by holding a constant current vector for some time.
-Assuming that the rotor was fixed we can determine R as U/I. For greater accuracy you need to increase the probe current and reduce the supply voltage.
+Assuming that the rotor was fixed we can determine R as U/I. For greater accuracy you need to increase the probe current or reduce the supply voltage.

 We use a high frequency sinusoidal signal to measure the full impedance then we calculate DQ inductance and rotation angle.